anthonydb/practical-sql/faq-updates-errata.md

 **Errata**:

 Page 195: The results shown for Listing 12-3 are correct.
-However, the first sentence after the results has an incorrect number.
+However, the first sentence after the results in some printings has an incorrect number.
 It should read, "The difference between the median and average, 72,376, is nearly three times the size of the median."

 ### Chapter 13: Mining Text to Find Meaningful Data